“So… why exactly are you digging in the dirt?”

-I hope this has given you some useful information on IA-OWTS systems and answered your questions on why Long Island is moving towards having these systems installed.
-If you have any questions, including pricing and applicability, please don’t hesitate to contact us by phone at 631-234-2220 or send me an email at email@example.com
+I hope this post helped you understand the basics of soil sampling and its importance.
+If you have any questions, including pricing and applicability, please don’t hesitate to contact us by phone at 631-234-2220, or by my email at firstname.lastname@example.org